Elliott-Hood-OMSC/2DPlatformerDemo/README.md

 ## There will be flaws

 - If something doesn't make sense, change it
-- Your game will require something different from this template
+- Your game will likely require something different from this template.

 ## This example is a little bloated